EDUCBA Logo

 Output:

-2. Dropping a database may not be simple; if by you delete any database, you have to lose all the tables with records.
-So be careful about this; the DROP SQL statement destroys all the data available in that database.
+2. Dropping a database may not be simple; you must lose all the tables with records if you delete any database.
+So be careful; the DROP SQL statement destroys all the data in that database.

-3. When you proceed or execute this query, then a warning or message is displayed asking to confirm that we are sure we want to delete this database or not.
+3. When you proceed or execute this query, a warning or message is displayed asking to confirm whether we want to delete this database.

 4. While deleting the database in the PHP script, it does not prompt to ask whether you want to delete the database or not, so be careful before executing the code: